 Every Medicare beneficiary will have an IEP, or Initial Enrollment Period, during which they are eligible to enroll in Medicare.
 You can enroll in either Medicare Parts A and B or Medicare Advantage during this time.
 If you choose Parts A and B, you can also add on Part D (prescription drug coverage) and Medicare Supplements.

-Your Medicare IEP will begin three months before you turn 65 and will end three months after, giving you a total of a seven-month enrollment period.
+If you're aging into the Medicare program (turning 65), your Medicare IEP will begin three months before you turn 65 and will end three months after.
+This gives you a total of seven months to enroll.
 For example, if your birthday is April 1, your Medicare IEP will last from January 1 through August 1.

 The Medicare Initial Enrollment Period is when most people are first able to apply for Medicare.
 If you miss your Initial Enrollment Period, you will need to enroll during the General Enrollment Period (Jan 1 through March 31).